-36. Resolution of Conflicting Conditions
+35. Resolution of Conflicting Conditions

-Should there be any inconsistency between any special conditions contained in the award and these Grant General Conditions (GC-1), the special conditions in the award shall control.
-Should there be any inconsistency between these Grant General Conditions (GC-1), any special conditions contained in the award, and any NSF guides, brochures, etc., cited or included by reference in the award, the matter should be referred to the NSF Grants Officer for guidance.
+Should there be any inconsistency between any special conditions contained in the award and these General Conditions, the special conditions in the award shall control.

+Should there be any inconsistency between any special conditions contained in the award, these General Conditions, and any NSF guides, brochures, etc., cited or included by reference in the award, the matter should be referred to the NSF Grants Officer for guidance.